 Poster and Video Production Tips

-You can download poster templates for senior design projects here!
+You can download power point presentation templates for your virtual meetings at the senior design showcase here.
 If you are not sure which one to use, please consult your senior design/capstone course instructor.

 - Utilize bullets and headings to make your poster easier to read.